 Are you looking to create pins that will get clicks and drive traffic to your blog?
 You’ve come to the right place!
 Here’s my complete guide to flexing those design muscles and learning to create clickable pins with Canva…

 If you’re a relatively new blogger then I imagine then you’ve had a whole LOT of information about how to grow your blog coming in your direction ever since you started.
 SEO, affiliate marketing, making sure you create a freebie and an email marketing strategy early on in the game, and so on.
 I know, I was the same.
-I’m a relatively new blogger and I felt like I was bombarded with information… and the funny thing was none of it was anything to do with the actual writing part.
+I’m a relatively new blogger and I felt like I was bombarded with information.
+The funny thing was none of it was anything to do with the actual writing part.
 It turns about blogging is more about marketing than it is about writing.
-That was the first ‘oh…’ moment.
+That was the first ‘aha…’ moment.

-Anyway, I guess what I’m saying is that there is a ton of advice out there on how to grow your blog and it’s tricky to figure out what’s the most important and what can wait until further down the line.
+Anyway, I guess what I’m saying is that there is a ton of advice out there on how to grow your blog.
+It’s tricky to figure out what’s the most important and what can wait until further down the line.
 The one thing that I did hear over and over again that made my ears prick up and pay attention was the importance of Pinterest for growing your audience for your blog.
 Well, I’m not going to disagree with any of that.
 If you want to have a successful blog then Pinterest is key to your strategy.
-I started blogging last year but I’ve only been taking it really seriously in the past couple of months, and that has meant really stepping up my Pinterest game because Pinterest strategy for bloggers is HUGE.
+I started blogging last year but I’ve only been taking it really seriously in the past couple of months.
+That’s meant really stepping up my Pinterest game because Pinterest strategy for bloggers is HUGE.